http4k/http4k-connect/github/client/README.md

 # GitHub

-The GitHub connector currently provides basic action interfaces and support for verifying callback signatures only.
+The GitHub connector currently provides basic action interfaces and support for verifying webhook signatures only.